Magician

 Why do magicians use doves and rabbits?
 Is there something about THOSE animals in particular that make them good "accessories"?

-Asked by TPL about 11 years ago
+Asked by TPL over 11 years ago

 They squash up really easily!